Homebuyer reviewing a low home appraisal report next to a rising mortgage rate chart

 Quick Answer

 A low appraisal mortgage rate impact occurs when your property’s assessed value falls short of the purchase price, forcing lenders to recalculate your loan-to-value (LTV) ratio.
-In July 2025, even a 5–10% appraisal gap can trigger a higher risk tier, adding 0.25–0.75 percentage points to your mortgage rate or requiring costly private mortgage insurance.
+Even a 5–10% appraisal gap can trigger a higher risk tier, adding 0.25–0.75 percentage points to your mortgage rate or requiring costly private mortgage insurance.

-Understanding how this mechanism works is especially urgent right now.
 With home prices remaining elevated and mortgage rates still sensitive to borrower risk profiles, even a modest appraisal shortfall can silently restructure the loan you thought you had locked in.
+Understanding the mechanism is the first step to protecting yourself from it.

 How Does a Low Appraisal Change Your Loan-to-Value Ratio?